benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 set(SOURCES "${SOURCE_DIR}/math.cpp")
 ```

-Next, add the `pybind11` directory and define an extension module.
-Make sure `bindings.cpp` is added to the sources list.
+Next, we'll tell CMake to add the `pybind11` directory to our project and define an extension module.
+This time, make sure `bindings.cpp` is added to the sources list.
+Add the following to `CMakeLists.txt`:

 ```cmake
 # Generate python module